bfrg/vim-jqplay/README.md

 change, disable all autocommands and use `:Jqrun` instead.

-**Note:** The command is available only after starting a _jqplay_ session with `:Jqplay`, and is deleted after the session is closed.
+**Note:** The command is available only after starting a _jqplay_ session with `:Jqplay` or `:JqplayScratch`, and is deleted after the session is closed.

 ### Close jqplay or stop a jq process